ATOMScience-org/AMPL/CONTRIBUTING.md

 ## AMPL Technical Steering Committee

-The Technical Steering Committee admits and oversees all top-level of AMPL.
+The Technical Steering Committee oversees all top-level administration of AMPL.

 The TSC exercises autonomy in setting up and maintaining procedures, policies, and management and administrative structures as it deems appropriate for the